Privacy Notice

 Other personal data and computerised information are stored on various other systems across your health and care providers.
 These systems are managed by NHS IT departments or under contract with an approved public framework supplier.

-You can find more information on how your information is kept securely on NHS information systems at this link.
+More information on how your information is kept securely on NHS information systems

 The information we collect is used by people in their work for the purposes stated in this notice.
 We take our duty to protect your personal information and confidentiality very seriously.
 We are committed to taking all reasonable measures to ensure the confidentiality and security of personal data for which we are responsible, whether computerised or on paper.